leonid-pishchulin/humanshape/README.md

 This short documentation describes steps necessary to compile and run the 3D human body shape building, manipulation, fitting and evaluation presented in the paper:

-**Leonid Pishchulin, Stefanie Wuhrer, Thomas Helten, Christian Theobald and Bernt Schiele
+**Leonid Pishchulin, Stefanie Wuhrer, Thomas Helten, Christian Theobalt and Bernt Schiele
 Building Statistical Shape Spaces for 3D Human Modeling In _ArXiv_, March 2015**